AkecsBite/BitPower-Repo/README.md

 # BitPower-Repo
-Third HTML and CSS project
+Third HTML and CSS project.
+Development of BitPower Website based on a figma design